Starotitorov/phaser-maze/README.md

 * Main
 * GameOver

 and is set up to auto resize to cover the entire available viewport.
+It also includes a service worker and manifest file for progressive web app support.

 Original documentation below:

 # Phaser ES6 Boilerplate